What makes Hoi An, Vietnam so unique

 During Hoi An’s peak as a silk trade hub around 300 years ago, silk was used as a type of currency, playing a major role in economic and cultural development in Vietnam.

 Silk is a naturally occurring protein fiber produced by the cocoon of a silkworm.
-It takes about 3,000 silkworms consuming 104 kg of mulberry leaves over three days in order to produce a mere 2 kg (1 lb) of silk.
+It takes about 3,000 silkworms to consume 104 kg of mulberry leaves over three days in order to produce a mere 2 kg (1 lb) of silk.

 Whether you are looking for adventure or relaxation, beach or jungle, food or drink, art or history, Hoi An is a timeless city that offers a bit of everything for everyone.
 Don’t you want to see for yourself why it’s the best city in the world?